Today is the 8-year anniversary of my first date with my husband — a cute guy that I met in a bar on a cool December night.

 We are so much the same couple as we were on that first date — and yet also so different — having grown side by side, hand in hand, heart in heart, becoming more the “one flesh” that my mother-in-law read about when she read the scripture verse at our wedding:

 “Therefore a man shall leave his father and mother and hold fast to his wife, and the two shall become one flesh.”

 I’m learning that becoming “one” is truly a sequence of many — the little and big events that knead our hearts like bread dough into something new, something better.
-From the dramatic dip at the end of our first wedding dance to the renovations of our first home, the anticipation of the birth of our first child to the announcement of a Down syndrome diagnosis.
+From the dramatic dip at the end of our first wedding dance to the renovations of our first home, the anticipation of the birth of our first child to bringing home our fourth.
 Every belly laugh, every rolling tear, every dream, every accomplishment — we grow closer together.

 That old red mustang that we drove on our first date doesn’t run anymore — and the restaurant where we had our first date sadly no longer exists.
 But those are but details in a bigger plan that I am convinced were in place long before I met him that December.